Brushed Nickel Vs Chrome Finish – Which one to Choose

 Polished Nickel vs Chrome

-What is the differences between polished nickel and chrome?
+What are the differences between polished nickel and chrome?

-It is important to understand the distinctions between these two popular options.
+Understanding and incorporating such distinctions between these two popular options is essential.
 Polished nickel is more expensive than chrome due to the manufacturing process, while chrome is generally considered more durable.
 Overall, polished nickel and chrome have unique characteristics that set them apart, such as appearance, durability, maintenance, cost, and applications.

 Unlike chrome (also known as chromium) polished nickel is a popular choice for vintage-inspired designs.
-Polished nickel created by applying a thin layer of nickel onto the base metal, namely brass or steel, and then polished to achieve its smooth lustrous surface The polished nickel has gained popularity in bath fixtures due to its timeless and sophisticated appearance and often associated with classic or traditional bathroom styles, due to its warm yellowish tone and ability to develop a natural patina over time, giving it an aged antique look, thus adding depth and character to the metal.
+Polished nickel is created by applying a thin layer of nickel onto the base metal, namely brass or steel, and then polished to achieve its smooth, lustrous surface.
+Polished nickel has gained popularity in bath fixtures due to its timeless and sophisticated appearance and is often associated with classic or traditional bathroom styles due to its warm yellowish tone and ability to develop a natural patina over time, giving it an aged antique look, thus adding depth and character to the metal.

 How to Fix Scratches on Brushed Nickel Faucet?